 Jeffrey is a lot like other kids, he likes school and playing sports, but he feels sick from eating foods like milk, corn, strawberries, peanuts, and wheat.
 Food allergies are not contagious and it’s ok to be friends with him.

-- While I don’t agree that food allergy parents will happily provide safe treats for the entire classroom (that would be a LOT of treats with how often some classes eat treats), I know most parents are happy to send an allergy-safe treat for their child and offer safe snack ideas for other families if they’re in a peanut-free or tree nut-free classroom.
+- While I don’t agree that food allergy parents will happily provide safe treats for the entire classroom (that would be a LOT of treats with how often classes eat treats), I know most parents are happy to send an allergy-safe treat for their child and offer safe snack ideas for other families if they’re in a peanut-free or tree nut-free classroom.

 - It’s important to note this book does not mention that allergies can be life-threatening and cause anaphylactic shock.
 It describes Jeffrey’s allergic reaction as rashes, sneezing, stomachaches, and possibly breathing trouble.
 So if you’re trying to teach about food allergies that are severe and life-threatening, you’ll need more than this book.